percyqaz/Guardian/README.md

 - `allowRabbitBlockEdits` - When false, Rabbits cannot eat carrot crops
 - `allowZombieBreakDoors` - When false, Zombies (or Zombified Piglins) cannot break doors
 - `allowFarmlandTrampling` - When false, no entities can trample farmland, including players
+- `allowBedExplosionBlockDamage` - When false, exploding beds do not destroy blocks.
+Explosion still deals damage
+- `allowRespawnAnchorExplosionBlockDamage` - When false, exploding respawn anchors do not destroy blocks.
+Explosion still deals damage

 ### ⚠️ ALL of these settings are true by default, which means by default when you install this plugin, nothing about your game changes.
 To change these settings, edit `config.yml` in the Guardian folder found in your Plugins folder